jeremyhahn/go-keychain/docs/usage/api-parity.md

 ### Key Reference Format

-All facade methods accept key references in two formats:
+All service methods accept key references in two formats:
 - `"backend:key-id"` - Specifies which backend to use
 - `"key-id"` - Uses the default backend

-### Facade Methods
+### Service Methods

 | Category | Method | Description |
 |----------|--------|-------------|